PrintM3D/Quad-Fusion-Docs/getting-started/unboxing-and-assembly.md

 ### Side Windows

 The side windows can be identified by the fact that they are made of thinner plastic, and that there are two of them.
 For the side windows you will need 8 \(4 for each side\) M3 5mm bolts.
 You can screw these into place with the T10 Torx Screw Driver as shown in one of the images below.
-The side windows go on the inside of the Promega.
+The side windows go on the inside of the Crane.

 ![Four M3 5mm Bolts](../.gitbook/assets/4xm35mm.jpg)